 - Permanent means the job is not seasonal employment and must be of indeterminate duration (no end date).

-- The wage for the job being offered is within the range of wages for that particular occupation within the specified region of Ontario (as identified by the federal government) where the candidate will be working.
+- The wage for the job being offered is within the range of wages for that particular occupation within the Northeast region of Ontario (as identified by the federal government).

 - The job offer must also be accompanied by the RNIP Offer of Employment Form.